mohamedyd/awesome_resources/README.md

 * [Natural Language Processing with Hugging Face](https://www.youtube.com/playlist?app=desktop&list=PLxqBkZuBynVQEvXfJpq3smfuKq3AiNW-N): Various topics and models to deal with NLP problems.

 * [CMU Multimodal Machine Learning course by LP Morency (Carnegie Mellon, 2022)](https://www.youtube.com/playlist?list=PL-Fhd_vrvisNM7pbbevXKAbT_Xmub37fA): The course presents the fundamental mathematical concepts in machine learning and deep learning relevant to the six main challenges in multimodal research: (1) representation, (2) alignment, (3) reasoning, (4) generation, (5) transference and (6) quantification.

-* [CS324 - Large Language Models](https://stanford-cs324.github.io/winter2022/):  In this course, students will learn the fundamentals about the modeling, theory, ethics, and systems aspects of large language models, as well as gain hands-on experience working with them.
+[Course website](https://cmu-multicomp-lab.github.io/mmml-course/fall2022/), [Code](https://lnkd.in/giUvF4hD)

 ## Datasets, Pretrained Models, and ML Problems

+* [Free Dolly: Introducing the World's First Truly Open Instruction-Tuned LLM](https://www.databricks.com/blog/2023/04/12/dolly-first-open-commercially-viable-instruction-tuned-llm): Databricks are open-sourcing the entirety of Dolly 2.0, including the training code, the dataset, and the model weights, all suitable for commercial use.
+This means that any organization can create, own, and customize powerful LLMs that can talk to people, without paying for API access or sharing data with third parties.

 * [Auctus: A Dataset Search Engine for Data Discovery and Augmentation](https://auctus.vida-nyu.org/): open-source dataset search engine that has been designed to support data discovery and augmentation.
 It supports a rich set of discovery queries: in addition to keyword-based search,users can specify spatial and temporal queries, data integration queries (i.e., searching for datasets that can be concatenated to or joined with a query dataset), and they can also pose complex queries that combine multiple constraints.